johnsonoye/HEAD-OF-SCIENCE-DEPARTMENT/README.md

 * I support postgraduate supervision and undergraduate research projects.
 * I encourage ethical research conduct and adherence to best scientific practices.

----

 ### **5. Laboratory and Resource Management**

-* Oversees laboratories to ensure they are well-equipped, functional, and safe.
+* I oversee laboratories to ensure they are well-equipped, functional, and safe.
-* Ensures proper procurement, maintenance, and utilization of scientific equipment.
+* I ensure proper procurement, maintenance, and utilization of scientific equipment.
-* Enforces laboratory safety standards, waste management, and environmental compliance.
+* I enforce laboratory safety standards, waste management, and environmental compliance.
-* Coordinates with laboratory assistants and technologists for efficient operations.
+* I coordinate with laboratory assistants and technologists for efficient operations.

----

 ### **6. Staff Leadership and Development**